Canadian Innovation Competitiveness Snapshot 2019

 - Developing through Mentorship the IT capability of women and encouraging women to join the technology market and enroll in technology-related STEM studies;

 - Creating best practices and exportable technologies for Public Safety and National Security with an eye to protecting privacy, including fostering the growth of the advanced security sector; and,

 - Advancing measures to speed ICT adoption by the public and private sectors, particularly for small to mid sized (SME) businesses.

-View More than 860 Advocacy Leadership Video Interviews on the CATA TECHNOW Channel
+View More than 870 Advocacy Leadership Video Interviews on the CATA TECHNOW Channel

 Advocacy Campaigns (active 2018/19)

 - Airport Communication Challenges: Technologies, Solutions & Advocacy (Draft Position Paper)

 - New Advancing Smart Cities with a Smart Talent Strategy (in draft)